AbhinavOmprakash/pretty-timeit/README.md

 A list comprehension that counts up to 10 | 0.5393135
 ```

-### changing the number of times the function is repeated.
+### Changing the number of times the function is repeated.
 By default, like timeit, The function is repeated 1 million times,
 but this can be changed by passing a `repeat=` to `Timer.run()` like this.